EnviroDIY/LearnEnviroDIY/_episodes/04-GetPlatformIO.md

 exercises: 45
 questions:
 - "How will I manage extensive Arduino libraries?"
-- "What are the benefits of a code text editor?
-How can I easily compare two codes files?"
+- "What are the benefits of a code text editor?"
+- "How can I easily compare two codes files?"
 - "Which buttons do I push in PlatformIO?"
 objectives:
 - "Download PlatformIO and Atom.
 Test PlatformIO."